-In a recent issue of Traditional Bowhunter Magazine (TBM), Billy Berger had an article on how to make broadheads similar to the early trade points that were traded to Native Americans.
+In an issue of Traditional Bowhunter Magazine (TBM), Billy Berger had an article on how to make broadheads similar to the early trade points that were traded to Native Americans.
 (TBM Oct/Nov 16) The article explained how to cut these broadheads from circular saw blades.
 While Mr. Berger’s methods would probably produce a useable trade point type broadhead, my experience working with steel and as a blacksmith allows me to offer some advice that would make the process more likely to produce a quality broadhead that would efficiently take big game.

 I assume Mr. Berger suggested using circular saw blades, in part anyway, because of the quality of high carbon steel these blades are often made from.
 High carbon steel, as opposed to mild steel and for all practical purposes stainless steel, can be hardened and tempered by using heat and a quench of oil or water.
 Books have been written on hardening and tempering steel, but in the interest of keeping this article reasonably short, I’ll keep it simple.
 As in many things, there are exceptions, and I’ll be working mostly in generalities here that will help you produce a quality, hard, and durable broadhead.

 There are three processes to keep in mind when working with high carbon steel – annealing, hardening, and tempering.
 Each of these processes involves heating the metal to a certain point and cooling it at a certain rate.
 Annealing is a process that makes the metal as soft and easy to work as possible; hardening makes it as hard as possible (though often very brittle); and tempering is a process that keeps the metal hard but arranges the molecules in such a manner that the metal is less brittle and more “relaxed”.